How to Track Expenses and Manage Your Budget with Claude Code

 > What's my average monthly grocery spending over the past 6 months?

 Claude Code writes the SQL, runs it against the API, and gives you the answer in plain language.
-You don't need to know SQL yourself — Claude Code handles the query construction.
-But because the API is just SQL over HTTP, you can always ask Claude Code to show you the query it ran, verify it makes sense, or tweak it.
+You do not need to know SQL yourself, but you can always ask Claude Code to show the query it ran, verify it makes sense, or tweak it.

 Managing your budget forecast